 There were other activities in the early 20th century.
-In 1913, for instance, the school had a debating group called the Franklin Society, presumably name after Ben, and a chess club.
+In 1913, for instance, the school had a debating group called the Franklin Society, presumably named after Ben, and a chess club.
 For the most part, however, the boys were organized around music, drama, and publications.

-Those three pursuits were reborn in the mid-1950's.
+Those three pursuits were readily reborn in the mid-1950s.
 There were also several additions.